-I have cooked this dish in coconut oil, the way it’s done traditionally.
-However, if you don’t like the taste of coconut oil then you can use any neutral-flavored oil like canola oil.
+I have cooked this dish in coconut oil because that's how it’s made traditionally.
+However, if you don’t like the taste of coconut oil use any neutral-flavored oil like canola oil.

 Whenever I use asafoetida in my Indian recipe, a lot of people ask me about it and also for the substitutes.

 Asafoetida is an Indian spice called hing in Hindi, which is actually a dried latex exuded from the root of a perennial herb.
 It has a very pungent smell so generally, only a pinch of hing is added to the food.

 Hing is mainly used to temper the lentil or vegetables as it not only enhances the aroma and flavor of the dish but also helps in easy digestion.